 Burnt cake?
 Flat cookies?
 Overcooked cheesecake?
 Here are ten simple baking tips to solve your issues and up your baking game!

-This year, I decided to enroll at our local community college and take some classes on baking.
+This year, I decided to enroll at our local community college and take some classes on baking and pastry.
 Yes, a registered dietitian is going back to school to learn about pastries, buttercream, and layer cakes.
 Baking has always been a hobby of mine–and I’ve always wanted to get better at it.

-In time for the holiday baking season, I wanted to share ten simple baking tips I’ve picked up so far that may help with your next batch of cookies.
-I’m also hosting a fun holiday giveaway: Be sure to scroll down to enter to win a set of clever “self-leveling” measuring cups and spoons!
+In time for the holiday baking season, I wanted to share ten simple baking tips I’ve picked up so far that may help with your next baking day.

 1. Buy quality flour.